svenauhagen/paypal-plus-plugin/readme.txt

 = More information about PayPal Plus =

 You want to have more information about PayPal Plus?
-You can find all details on PayPal’s pages.
-[PayPal](https://www.paypal.com/de/webapps/mpp/paypal-plus).
+You can find all details on [PayPal’s pages](https://www.paypal.com/de/webapps/mpp/paypal-plus).

 = Support =